Swift Collections: Sets

 let characters: Set = ["a", "b", "c", "d"]

 One of the main advantages of using a set over an array is that looking up values is typically faster.
-This is because sets use hash values to quickly locate values.
+That is because sets use hash values to quickly locate values.

 let hasFive = numbers.contains(5) // true